joealden/corum-client/README.md

 #### General Features
 - Login System
-  - Account Creation (username, email, password)
+  - Account Creation / Sign-up (username, password)
   - Require login to post/comment
 - Self governing voting system
   - Each user gets a single vote (up or down) for each post (like Reddit)
   - Posts with positive votes rise to the top (popularity sort)
   - Posts with negative votes go to the bottom (popularity sort)
-  - Posts that get -25 or maybe -1 after 24 hours (due to change) 'votes' are removed from the sub-forum
+  - Posts that get -25 (due to change) 'votes' are removed from the sub-forum
     - This point is the key to the self governing system, as the features before it are borrowed from Reddit.
     - Theoretically, no matter how popular the sub-forum is, if more people like the post that don't, the post will remain.
     - If more people dislike a post than like it (within the vote threshold) then it will be removed automatically.
-    - This means, that instead of a sub-forum moderator moderating the sub-forum, the users do it themselves.
-This comes back to my point for neutrality and fairness, as the sub-forum community as a whole gets to decide what is allowed on the sub-forum.
+    - This means, that instead of a moderator moderating the sub-forum, the users do it themselves.
+This comes back to the point for neutrality and fairness, as the sub-forum community as a whole gets to decide what is allowed on the sub-forum.

 **TODO**: Clean up and add justifications for decisions